netboxify/missing-semester/lecture-01.md

 10. Napišite komandu koja čita nivo napajanja baterije laptopa ili temperaturu procesora vaše mašine iz `/sys`.
 Napomena: Ukoliko ste korisnik macOS-, vaš OS nema sysf, tako da možete preskočiti ovu vježbu.

-How does your shell know that the file is supposed to be interpreted using sh?
-See this page on the shebang line for more information.